anika-ahluwalia/texture-mapping/README.md

 # Projects 6: Action!

 ### Design Choices
-blah blah
+Default FBO is stored in the variable m_defaultFBO in the Realtime class.
+It can be quickly changed on line 59 of Realtime.cpp (first line of initializeGL).

 ### Known Bugs
 No known bugs.

 ### Extra Credit
 Extra Credit #3: Grayscale per-pixel filter.
+All relevant code is in resources/shaders/texture.frag

 Extra Credit #4: Sharpening kernel filter.
+All relevant code is in resources/shaders/texture.frag

+Extra Credit #5: Sepia per-pixel filter.
+All relevant code is in resources/shaders/texture.frag

+Extra Credit #6: Edge detection kernel filter.
+All relevant code is in resources/shaders/texture.frag